vabe0003/ECE4078_Lab_2025_H2/Week02-04/README.md

 You can mark a 1m long straight line with masking tape on the floor, and use it as a guide to check if the robot has travelled exactly (as close as possible) 1m.
 Masking tape and measuring tape will be provided to you in the lab.

-[New] Please make sure to pull the latest changes of the calibration files.
-We had mistakenly not updated the default IP address to refer to the robot's network IP address.
-If you would prefer to directly edit the file yourself, you can change lines 99-100 (or similar looking lines if you have made changes to the file) to the following:

-- ```parser.add_argument("--ip", metavar='', type=str, default='192.168.50.1')```
-- ```parser.add_argument("--port", metavar='', type=int, default=8080)```

 #### Step 3) Camera calibration
 Complete [calib_pic.py](calibration/calib_pic.py) using your C1 teleoperation codes and run the completed script using ```python3 calib_pic.py```, then press ENTER to take a calibration photo (It will be saved as [calib_0.png](calibration/images/calib_0.png)) in your [Images folder](calibration/images/).
 You should place the robot fairly close to the calibration rig to get a good view of the 8 dots.
 The photo should look something like this: